3dgeo-heidelberg/etrainee/course/module1/03_time_series_analysis_based_on_classification/03_time_series_analysis_based_on_classification.md

 *Percentage of area covered by snow based on monthly Sentinel-2 NDSI (left) and number of snow covered months per pixel based on the classification (right).
 Note that the aggregation methods and time periods for this may (in addition to the availability of cloud-free observations) have a substantial impact on the results.*

-To build a more sophisticated ML pipeline on a time series of images instead of a simple rule-based binary classification see also [this](https://pygis.io/docs/f_rs_ml_predict.html#spatial-prediction-with-time-series-stack-using-geowombat-sklearn)tutorial from the PyGIS course (v1.2.0; [Mann et al. 2022](https://github.com/mmann1123/pyGIS/releases/tag/v1.2.0)).
+To build a more sophisticated ML pipeline on a time series of images instead of a simple rule-based binary classification see also [this](https://pygis.io/docs/f_rs_ml_predict.html#spatial-prediction-with-time-series-stack-using-geowombat-sklearn) tutorial from the PyGIS course (v1.2.0; [Mann et al. 2022](https://github.com/mmann1123/pyGIS/releases/tag/v1.2.0)).

 ### Classification based on time series features